 It is expressly understood that this letter is without prejudice to either parties' position to their respective rights within the collective agreement.

-(19.10) A New Venture is a new product or service, which the Employer intends to operate and has not produced or offered during the previous three years.
+(19.10) A New Venture is a new product or service, which The Globe is not currently offering, intends now to operate and has not produced or offered during the previous six (6) months.